jh1993/UnderusedOptions/README.txt

 - The resist buffs are rolled into the beam-shooting buff, so you can't get the resists separately via Purity anymore.
 - Void Watcher (6 SP): Gain 100 arcane resist.
 Watcher Form now instead targets the furthest unit from the caster regardless of line of sight, melts through walls, and also deals arcane damage.

+Wheel of Death:
+- Royal Flush (7 SP): Wheel of Death now deals an additional hit of fire, lightning, physical, and arcane damage, each targeting a random enemy.
+Not compatible with Death Roulette.

 Ball Lightning:
 - Weakness changed to arcane damage.
 - Magnetic Pulse upgrade replaced by Lightning Barrage (6 SP): Targeting an existing lightning orb causes it to shoot a number of beams equal to twice its num targets, each targeting a random enemy in line of sight.
 An enemy can be hit by more than one beam.